zrajm/fix.sh/README.md

       10 = Couldn't read buildscript or source (permission denied, or file missing, or missing buildscript or source directories).
       15 = Bad options provided.
+      30 = Internal error: build_finalize() was given an incorrect argument.
     >128 = Terminated by 'kill' or ctrl-c (subtract 128 from exit status to find out which signal was received).
 NOTA BENE: When stopping fix with 'kill', use the negated PID of the mother process.
 The mother